Kron4ek/minecraft-vortex-launcher/README.md

 * Open-Source
 * Cross-Platform (currently available for Windows and Linux)
 * Runs any Minecraft versions
-* Runs Forge and other APIs
+* Supports Forge and other APIs
 * Downloads any Minecraft versions
 * Downloads missing libraries
 * Doesn't require Minecraft account
 * Doesn't require Java to work
-* Works fully offline (internet is only required for downloading)
+* Can work fully offline (internet is only required for downloading)

 ---